top of page

 1. Huge brainpower

-If you consider some of the individuals involved in Rentec alongside Simons over the years, you can see the brainpower involved in building the business.
+Considering some of the individuals involved in Rentec alongside Simons over the years, you can see the brainpower engaged in building the business.
 For example:

 2. Enormous computer processing power